After 10 months of trying to evade COVID-19, the virus finally caught me.

 But that anger promises no peace of mind.
 Instead, we would be better served by engaging in self-reflection.

 If you find yourself hooked by the desire to shame, ask yourself: how are the actions of others triggering me?
 What emotions are they evoking, and why?
 What steps can I take to start feeling better?

 Once self-compassion has been achieved, compassion towards others becomes truly possible.
 The Buddhist meditation practice of tonglen (“taking and sending”) may prove a valuable aid here.

 You can also consider following some of the steps I outlined in my previous article, “How to keep mentally well during the coronavirus pandemic“.

 Our goal in striving for such mindfulness is not to accept others’ reckless actions, but rather to break the stranglehold of negative feelings.

-For what this global catastrophe calls for is not the assigning blame, but a recognition of the universality of our suffering.
+What this global catastrophe calls for is not assigning blame, but a recognition of the universality of our suffering.